DipsDev/Anchor/README.md

 ### Configuration File

 Create a file named `Anchorfile` in the root of your project.
 This file specifies **where** and **how** to deploy.
-It uses a [HCLv2](https://github.com/hashicorp/hcl) syntax, which provides a robust way to configure workflows.
+It uses a [HCLv2](https://github.com/hashicorp/hcl) syntax, which provides a robust way to configure environments.

 ### Environments

 Anchor configuration is built using a root block named `environment`, which defines a series of `processes`.
-Each workflow is defined using a name and an optional description.
+Each environment is defined using a name and an optional description.
 ```
-workflow "my-great-workflow" {
+environment "my-great-env" {
-    description = "This workflow does a lot of things!"
+    description = "This environment does a lot of things!"

     ... ... {
         ...
     }
 }

-workflow "my-second-workflow" {
+environment "my-second-env" {
     ...
 }
 ```